nasiegel88/webvitals/README.md

 ## Introduction

-Users: Employees at the CNPRC are the expected users of this software.
+Users: Employees at the Primate Center are the expected users of this software.
 Webvitals can only be accessed from within the Primate Center intranet and requires to credentials to access the website.
+Users will need to have IT run the installation as it requires admin privileges.

 Purpose: This software is to be used to aid users in performing large animal queries from within the Primate Center's database.
 Available parameters include `location`, `weight`, `snomed`, and `diarrhea observations`.